» Health and Disability » Neurological Disorders » » Depression

 Current research efforts are devoted to the study of the neural bases of depression and treatment induced changes using modern brain imaging techniques such as functional Magnetic Resonance Imaging (fMRI).
 Since many years it has become clear that depression is associated with dysfunction of specific brain regions involved in cognitive control and emotional response.

-A recent fMRI-study showed that depressed patients had an abnormal activation of the medial prefrontal cortex (Figure 1; Lemogne et al. 2009).
-During this study, subjects had to judge whether personality traits described them or not (i.e. 'Am I selfish?'), or whether it described a generally desirable trait or not (i.e. 'Is it good or bad to be greedy?').
-The dysfunction of the medial prefrontal region may explain specific complaints of depressed patients such as self-blame, rumination and feeling of guilt.
+A recent fMRI-study showed that depressed patients had an abnormal activation of the medial pre-frontal cortex (Figure 1; Lemogne et al. 2009).
+During this study, subjects had to judge whether personality traits described them or not (i.e. 'Am I selfish'), or whether it described a generally desirable trait or not (i.e. 'Is it good or bad to be greedy').
+The dysfunction of the medial pre-frontal region may explain specific complaints of depressed patients such as self-blame, rumination and feeling of guilt.

 It was observed that this activation pattern was maintained over the course of depression after 8 weeks of antidepressant treatment.
 These results are difficult to interpret but suggest that, after remission of depression, some patients show persistent abnormalities of specific brain regions.
-Such abnormalities may indicate the need for complementary treatment such as cognitive behavioural therapy in order to reduce the risk of depressive recurrence.
+Such abnormalities may indicate the need for complementary treatment such as cognitive behavioral therapy in order to reduce the risk of depressive recurrence.

-Overall, these findings suggest that brain imaging studies could provide biomarkers of diagnosis and improve patients´ chances to responding to specific treatment modalities.
+Overall, these findings suggest that brain imaging studies could provide biomarkers of diagnosis and improve patients chances to responding to specific treatment modalities.
 Such neurobiological markers of depression may help psychiatrists to tailor antidepressant treatment to the brain and the biological needs of the patients.

 Conclusion